Estimated new cases and deaths from laryngeal cancer in the United States in 2024:[1]

 A review of published clinical results of definitive radiation therapy for head and neck cancer suggests a significant loss of local control when the administration of radiation therapy was prolonged.
 Therefore, extending standard treatment schedules should be avoided whenever possible.[5,6]

-The results of radiation therapy have not been directly compared with those of endolaryngeal surgery (with or without laser) for patients with early-stage laryngeal cancer.
+Radiation therapy has not been directly compared with endolaryngeal surgery (with or without laser) for the treatment of patients with early-stage laryngeal cancer.
 The evidence is insufficient to show a clear difference in local control or OS for these two treatment options.
-Retrospective data suggest, compared with surgery, radiation therapy might cause less perturbation of voice quality without a significant difference in patient perception.[7]
+Retrospective data suggest that, compared with surgery, radiation therapy might cause less perturbation of voice quality without a significant difference in patient perception.[7]

 Concurrent chemoradiation therapy is a standard treatment option for patients with locally advanced (stage III and stage IV) laryngeal cancer.